 - Sunscreen

-- Lightweight beach towel – a microfibre travel towel or peshtemal (cotton Turkish towel) are ideal.
-Note, even in the dry season the humidity prevented things from drying
+- Lightweight beach towel – A microfibre travel towel or peshtemal (cotton Turkish towel) are ideal.
+Note, even in the dry season the humidity prevents things from drying quickly.
+Rain jacket or poncho during the wet season (May-October).

 - Book